 He has also played bass on albums by Cat Stevens, Paul Simon, Bob Seger, Boz Scaggs, Traffic, The Staple Singers, Frank Black, Odetta, John Hiatt, Etta James, and Percy Sledge, and toured with many of these artists too.

 Like Brother Paul, he recorded with the rest of the band in Nashville in 2014 for 'Modern Blues'.
-And after a few shows at the end of 2014, including that amazing show in Limerick, he is now part of the touring band and a bonafide Waterboy.
+And after a few shows at the end of 2014, including that amazing show in Limerick, he toured the world with the band in 2015.
+In 2016, he played on the European summer festival circuit but hurt his arm and longtime roadie Neil Mahony was fantastic on bass for the four remaining shows.

 Zach sharpened his chops playing with bands such as Black Joe Lewis and The Honey Bears from Austin, Texas and the legendary gospel group The Relatives who hail from Dallas Texas.

 Like David and Brother Paul, Zach played a full part in the Nashville recording sessions for the 'Modern Blues' album.
-And he also participated in the live shows at the end of 2014.
-Zach is now a full time Waterboy is currently on the Modern Blues World Tour.
+And he also participated in the live shows at the end of 2014. like Mr Hood, Zach played on the full Modern Blues World Tour and also the summer shows of 2016.